 And a Frankentree in Every Garage

 If I was president, the essay assignment goes when you’re in grade school.
 I remember thinking “but I don’t want to be president!”
-But, if I was… I don’t think I’d promise a car in every garage, though I’d probably keep the chicken in every pot.
+But… if I was, I don’t think I’d promise a car in every garage, though I’d probably keep the chicken in every pot.
 When I moved here to Turkeysong, I had to decide what fruit varieties to grow.
 Inspired by friend and apple guru Freddy Menge, a scrappy young tree that was already here, was used as a framework to test out apple varieties.
 Before that it produced hard green apples.
 What started as an interest, grew into something like an obsession and the tree became more diverse every year starting with 25 or so varieties and ending now with about 140.
 My friend Spring dubbed it Frankentree because, at her house, that’s what they call anything cobbed together from odd parts.
 The name stuck.
 The term frankentree is also used for genetically modified tree varieties, but it has already taken off among apple collectors, so we’ll just have to see who wins.
-And maybe someone searching for info about GMO fruit will run across our frankentrees and be ignited into constructive action instead of plunged into despair at how the world can be dumb enough that we take the risk of genetically engineering an apple just so it won’t brown.
+And maybe someone searching for info about GMO fruit will run across our frankentrees and be ignited into constructive action instead of plunged into despair at how the world can be dumb enough that we take the risk of genetically engineering an apple just so it won’t brown when cut.

 Frankentrees are awesome!
 They may take a little attention to maintain, but the advantages are many.
 There are so many trees out there that provide too much fruit of one variety in too brief a period for the people that use them.
 Other trees just produce fruit that no one likes.
 These trees, if they are healthy enough and the form is not too wacky, are very valuable as a base to work from.
 A reasonably well formed healthy tree can come to yield nourishment in abundance, interest, variety, valuable information, and even self confidence and self reliance, over a long season.